MaterializeInc/materialize/doc/developer/design/20220718_envelopes.md

   `DEBEZIUM` envelope by GA, subject to the detailed constraints expressed below.

-* I am weakly pessimistic about being able to support the transaction topic by GA, but it's at least worth trying.
+* I am weakly pessimistic about being able to support the transaction topic by GA.
+I originally felt strongly about supporting this, but after further discussion with Nikhil and others, I now agree that it's not worth the effort unless we run out of other stuff to work on.

 ## Goals